fccoelho7/WP-Change-Post-Label-Plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If you don't use WordPress like blog, it able you to rename the Post's label, dispensing the necessity of create a new custom post type or hide the Post menu item.
+Dispenses the necessity of create a new Custom Post Type or hide the Post menu item.

 == Description ==